ms2176/Green-Datathon-Mapping-Forest-Futures/README.md

 ## Repository Contents

-- `tutorial.py`: A step-by-step guide to basic data manipulation using Python and Pandas
+- `tutorial.py`: A step-by-step guide to basic data manipulation using Python and Pandas.
-- `starter_notebook.ipynb`: Jupyter notebook with code structure and tasks for the datathon
+- `starter_notebook.ipynb`: Jupyter notebook with code structure and tasks for the datathon.
-- `cheat_sheet.md`: Quick reference for common Python and Pandas operations
+- `cheat_sheet.md`: Quick reference for common Python and Pandas operations.
-- `Forest_Area.csv`: The dataset we'll be using for analysis
+- `Forest_Area.csv`: The dataset we'll be using for analysis.

 ## Getting Started

-1. Clone this repository
+1. Clone this repository.

-2.

-3.

-4.

-5. Refer to `tutorial.py` for a step-by-step guide on how to manipulate the data using Python and Pandas.
+2. Refer to `tutorial.py` for a step-by-step guide on how to manipulate the data using Python and Pandas.
-6. Use `cheat_sheet.md` as a quick reference for common Python and Pandas operations during your analysis.
+3. Use `cheat_sheet.md` as a quick reference for common Python and Pandas operations during your analysis.
-7. The `Forest_Area.csv` file contains the data you will be analyzing.
+4. The `Forest_Area.csv` file contains the data you will be analyzing.
 Make sure to explore it thoroughly.

 ## License